-Sting, Lady Gaga, Billie Eilish and the Red Hot Chili Peppers to perform at FireAid Benefit Concert - Entertainment News
+Sting, Lady Gaga, Billie Eilish and the Red Hot Chili Peppers to perform at FireAid benefit concert - Entertainment News

 Last week, the Recording Academy and MusiCares launched the Los Angeles Fire Relief Effort with a $1 million donation.
 Thanks to additional contributions, they’ve already distributed $2 million in emergency aid.

 The 67th annual Grammy Awards will still take place Sunday, Feb.
-2, at the Crypto.com Arena in Los Angeles — though the Recording Academy has refocused its aim to support relief efforts following the devastating Los Angeles-area wildfires.
+2, at the Crypto.com Arena in Los Angeles, though the Recording Academy has refocused the event to support relief efforts following the devastating Los Angeles-area wildfires.